gmbabreu/Youtube-Chapter-Generator/README.md

       ```

 4. Set up environment variables:
-    Create a `.env` file in the root directory and add your Cohere API key:
+    Create a `.env` file in the root directory and add your API keys:
     ```
     COHERE_API_KEY=your_cohere_api_key
+    ASSEMBLYAI_API_KEY=your_assemblyai_api_key
     ```

 ### Usage

+#### Transcription with Whisper

+1. Choose your transcribing method.
+To use AssemblyAI you must gain access to their API keys
-1. Configure the audio_path variable to the path for your audio file.
+2. Configure the audio_path variable to the path for your audio file.
-2. Run the script:
+3. Run one of the scripts:
     ```sh
-    python transcribe_and_segment.py
+    python chapter_generator_whisper.py
     ```